Automated and Distributed Statistical Analysis of Economic Agent-Based Models: Ergodicity diagnostics using and

-Consistency and unbiasedness of the estimates produced by \autoBM and \autoRD rely on the underlying process possessing the {\em strong mixing} property~\footnote{The strong mixing property guarantees that two sufficiently distant observations in $(\mathbf{Y}_t)_{t>0}$ are approximately independent.
-There are various definitions of the property; we utilize the $\phi$-mixing definition provided in \cite{doi:10.1287/ijoc.13.4.277.9737} }.
-Indeed, once normality of batch means in \autoW is well approximated and autocorrelation is low, we can be confident that future observations will not have initialization bias \citep{steiger2005asap3}.
-If at a certain point in time the batch means resemble a sample of IID observations from the same Gaussian population, then the non-random effects of initial conditions must have disappeared.
+As discussed, not all ABMs can be studied at steady state.
+We hereby provide a methodology to help the modeller understand whether she should focus instead on transient analysis.
+As a matter of fact, consistency and unbiasedness of the estimates produced by \autoBM and \autoRD rely on the underlying process possessing the {\em strong mixing} property.~\footnote{The strong mixing property guarantees that two sufficiently distant observations in $(\mathbf{Y}_t)_{t>0}$ are approximately independent, e.g., any correlation among them is negligible.
+There are various definitions of the property; we utilize the $\phi$-mixing definition provided in \cite{doi:10.1287/ijoc.13.4.277.9737} } Indeed, once normality of batch means in \autoW is well approximated and autocorrelation is low, we can be confident that future observations will not have initialization bias \citep{steiger2005asap3}.
+If at a certain point in time the batch means resemble a sample of IID observations from the same Gaussian population, then the effects of initial conditions must have disappeared.
 Further, the strong mixing assumption ensures that such a point in time can eventually be reached by increasing the batch size \citep{doi:10.1287/opre.27.5.1011,doi:10.1287/ijoc.13.4.277.9737}.
-Here we describe a procedure that combines \autoRD and \autoBM to assess whether this assumption is met.
-The procedure, depicted in Figure~\ref{fig:ergo}, is fully implemented in \mv and is validated in Section~\ref{sec:nonergodic} on variants of a prediction market model.
+Figure~\ref{fig:ergo} depicts a procedure that combines \autoRD and \autoBM to assess whether this assumption is met.
+We have fully implemented this procedure, allowing for its validation in Section~\ref{sec:nonergodic} on variants of a prediction market model.

-We start performing both \autoBM and \autoRD for given $\alpha$ and $\delta$ (step 1).
-If any of the two fails to converge in due time (step 2), we have evidence that the process is eventually non-stationary (or fails to reach its stationary phase within the allotted computational time/resources).
-In such cases, performing any steady state analysis could be misleading and should be avoided (step 3).